isoworg/CV-1/README.md

 I am a confident problem solver who can quickly assess problems and discover solutions.

   - Link to a difficult test (before and after)
+  - Created the structure and format for a video for Character Wines
   - I made a playground in Cambodia

 #### Organisation

+I noticed at Makers (and previous) places that I naturally gravitate to organising groups and creating the plans  against which we work.
+This is because I can empathise with other people, have a view of the big picture and naturally know which tasks should be done in what sequence.
+Outside of Makers my plans have included:

   - Pre-trip planning for Canada
   - filing system at Booker